briangriffey/HCDemo/README.md

 ```

 #Deviations
-1. There are some small deviations from teh isntructions below.
-Since no resources were present to start with the REST standard
+1. There are some small deviations from the instructions below.
+Since no resources were present to start with, the REST standard
 was not used; instead a single POST was implemented.
 2. Mentions were implemented slightly differently so that email addresses were not recognized as mentions.
 In order to be a mention
-the string must start with @ and must be preceeded by either a whitespace character, or be at the beginning of a sentence
+the string must start with @ and must be preceeded by either a whitespace character, or be at the beginning of the string

 #Instructions
 Here are the given instructions from the project